 Tucked away in the French Alps along Lake Annecy is perhaps one of the most charming small towns in all of Europe.
-Also know as “the Pearl” or “the Venice” of the Alps, Annecy, France is living proof that storybook towns still exist today.
+Also know as the Venice of the Alps, Annecy, France is living proof that storybook towns still exist today.

 I stumbled upon this gem while looking for day trips to take during my recent trip to Geneva, Switzerland.
 And not even a massive hangover from a weird night of karaoke, a friend with a forgotten passport, or a thunderstorm were going to stop me.